Understanding challenging and complex behaviours

 Try to identify the message behind the behaviour.
 You might be able to avert a crisis if you can find the trigger and deal with it directly.
 A positive behaviour support plan should include how to respond to each possible crisis situation.
 Typical strategies during the escalation phase include:

-Once the crisis is over, it can be helpful to talk about the situation with a family member or professional counselor, particularly if it is a regular occurrence.
+Once the crisis is over, it can be helpful to talk about the situation with a family member or a psychologist, particularly if it is a regular occurrence.
 It is important for carers to look after themselves and ensure they are well supported.

 Read moreChallenging behaviours after a brain injury can sometimes lead to domestic violence within a family.